 - evaluate video case-studies of teachers discussing and critically reviewing their attempts at curriculum making and what this means for a ‘Future 3’ curriculum

-- develop curriculum leadership using 'lesson study' and 'practical theorising' frameworks to encourage a confident and collaborative understanding of how a GeoCapabilities approach might be used to convey and express the value of geography and thinking geographically in the curriculum and teaching.
+- develop curriculum leadership using ‘lesson study’ and ‘practical theorising’ frameworks to encourage a confident and collaborative understanding of how (geo)capabilities might be used to convey and express the value of geography and thinking geographically in the curriculum and teaching.

 - Visit the Geocapabilities website.

-- Read about how a capabilities approach can support teachers in their thinking about why and how to develop students’ sense of the global in a Teaching Geography article by David Lambert – see Teaching Geography 2014 Autumn Issue, Vol.39, No. 3.
-Pp 106-107.
+- Read about how capabilities can support teachers in their thinking about why and how to develop students’ sense of the global in an article by David Lambert – see Teaching Geography Autumn 2014, Vol.39, No. 3, pp 106-107.